tack0sim/spaces-project/README.md

 # Landing Page

-This is a test project for a landing page for a personal gallery projects.
+This is a test landing page  project for a personal gallery.

 The project is powered by Vue 3 and the scafolding is by Vite (more info, see below).